Orgzales/Unity-XR-NetworkMapper-Project/README.md

 				- 🗸 Secure = int
 				- 🗸 VUlnerable = int
 			- 🗸 New network...
-		- Create Script that keeps the DataBase updating
+		- 🗸 Create Script that keeps the DataBase updating
 			- 🗸 Create Dictionary that keeps each data of network
-			- Create new visual each new network joining
 			- 🗸 Make sure No_Connection is included to the previous network
+	- Still need to make new prefab for BSSID
+		- 🗸 Orion - STOP FORGETTING
+		- 🗸 Same SSID but DIFFERENT BSSID = New Pillars
+		- 🗸 Create the new prefab
+		- text should always be showing
+			- text = previous bssid -> new bssid
+		- should not be created when first connection
+		- create a custom name for these prefabs.
+		- prefabs should disappear and reappear based same as wifi clones
+			- Have script change to add new name of bssid
 	- Create a button that delete wifiobjects on click
 		- Have radius adjustment for user.
 		- Get rid of all wifi objects within radius
-	- 🗸 SPEEL CHECK
+	- 🗸 SPELL CHECK

 # Step 7 Plans
 	- 🗸 Create Prefabs name based on SSID
 	- 🗸 IF change to new SSID, set all objects to false
 		- 🗸 If changed back reverse the true and false condition